freedomofpress/securedrop/docs/upgrade/xenial_upgrade_in_place.rst

 .. note:: The ``do-release-upgrade`` script displays some dialogs using ``ncurses``, a library for rendering GUI elements in text-only displays.
 It may display incorrectly within your terminal window.
-To force a redraw, adjust the terminal's size to approximately 150 columns by 40 rows.
+To force a redraw, adjust the terminal window's size to approximately 150 columns by 40 rows, by dragging the corners.
 If it still does not display correctly, make small adjustments to the terminal size to force successive redraws.

 - Choose **OK** to close the Postfix information dialog
 - Choose **No Configuration** and **OK** on the "General type of mail